 - Lie on the floor and bring both your knees to the chest.

-- Warp your arms around the knees
+- Wrap your arms around the knees

 - Inhale and roll the shoulders down

-- Exhale and with your arms, gently squeeze and press your thighs towards the core.
+- Exhale, and with your arms, gently squeeze and press your thighs towards the core.

-- Tuck the chins slightly to elongate the spine top on the neck.
+- Tuck the chins slightly to elongate the spine on the neck.
 Stay in this position for as long as you want.